poppenborg/bomberman/README.md

 # Bomber Quest

-This project is a Java application providing a Bomberman-style made by Leonard Poppenborg and Florian Janner.
+This project is a Java application providing a Bomberman-style game made by Leonard Poppenborg and Florian Janner.

 # Code structure: